Beauregard Parish, Louisiana: Parish origin

 In 1804, the United States organized present-day Louisiana as the Territory of Orleans.
-In 1805 the territory was further divided into 12 counties.
-Opelousas County included the entire southwestern section of the state, and extending almost to the Mississippi River in the northeast.
-By 1807 the counties were reorganized into parishes.
+In 1805, the territory was further divided into 12 counties.
+Opelousas County included the entire southwestern section of the state and extended almost to the Mississippi River in the northeast.
+By 1807, the counties were reorganized into parishes.
 St. Landry was one of the original nineteen civil parishes established by the Louisiana Legislature.
 St. Landry was the largest parish in Louisiana, called the Imperial St. Landry Parish.
 For a short period after the fall of New Orleans during the Civil War, Opelousas was not just the county seat but was the state capitol (until it was permanently moved to Baton Rouge).
-Calcasieu Parish was created 24 March 1840 from the western portion of Saint Landry Parish.
+Calcasieu Parish was created on March 24, 1840, from the western portion of Saint Landry Parish.
 Calcasieu Parish has since been divided into five smaller parishes.
 The original area of Calcasieu Parish was called Imperial Calcasieu Parish.

-The bill to create Beauregard Parish out of the northern area of Imperial Calasieu Parish was passed in 1912 and took effect at the beginning of 1913.
+The bill to create Beauregard Parish out of the northern area of Imperial Calcasieu Parish was passed in 1912 and took effect at the beginning of 1913.
 The Parish was named after P.G.T.
 Beauregard, a Confederate general.

 Parish organization

-Although one faction wanted the town of Singer to be the parish seat, DeRidder was chosen by a majority of voters on 15 October 1912.
+Although one faction wanted the town of Singer to be the parish seat, DeRidder was chosen by a majority of voters on October 15, 1912.
 (Today, the unincorporated community of Singer still exists and includes a post office, store, and school.)
 The parish was organized with a police jury as the governing body.
 Interim, county-wide police jury, judge and justice were appointed.
-However, on 3 December 1912, an election was held for the offices of sheriff, clerk of court, assessor, coroner, superintendent of public education, police juror, justice of the peace, constable, and members of the school board in each of the wards in the parish.
+However, on December 3, 1912, an election was held for the offices of sheriff, clerk of court, assessor, coroner, superintendent of public education, police juror, justice of the peace, constable, and members of the school board in each of the wards in the parish.

 Native Americans

 At least four tribes lived in Beauregard Parish around the time it was founded.
 One was about six miles south of Sugartown on Indian Branch, another was just north of the old W.B.
-Welborn home on Bundick Creek, another was along the mouth of Anacoco Creek and another at Merryville, across the street from where Merryville High School now stands.
+Welborn home on Bundick Creek, another was along the mouth of Anacoco Creek, and another at Merryville, across the street from where Merryville High School now stands.

 The 1941 military build-up

 On November 28, 1941, a United Service Organizations was opened in DeRidder.
-(Of the more than 500 USO's opened during WW II, this was the first off-post USO to open in the U.S.) 89,000 soldiers visited the DeRidder USO; 15,000 took showers; and 27,000 viewed movies.
-The building was entered into the National Register of Historic Places on 25 February 1992.
+(Of the more than 500 USOs opened during WW II, this was the first off-post USO to open in the U.S.) 89,000 soldiers visited the DeRidder USO; 15,000 took showers; and 27,000 viewed movies.
+The building was entered into the National Register of Historic Places on February 25, 1992.

 August through September 1941 saw the locally stationed military engaged in the Louisiana Maneuvers—the largest military maneuver in United States history (with more than 500,000 soldiers training for war).
 The rapid influx of so many military personnel created problems that stemmed, in part, from alcohol overconsumption.
 In response, residents of Beauregard Parish voted to become a dry parish.